corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 {{< /tabs >}}

 `Amount` represents quantities as integers.
-You cannot use `Amount` to represent negative quantities, or fractional quantities—use a different type, typically `BigDecimal`.
+You cannot use `Amount` to represent negative quantities or fractional quantities—use a different type, typically `BigDecimal`.
-For currencies, the quantity represents the smallest integer amount for that currency, such a cents.
+For currencies, the quantity represents the smallest integer amount for that currency, such as cents.
-Other assets are more flexible—the quantity could be 1000 tons of coal, or kilowatt hours.
+Other assets are more flexible—the quantity could be 1,000 tons of coal or kilowatt hours.
 You define the precise conversion ratio to displayable amounts using the `displayTokenSize` property, which is the `BigDecimal` numeric representation of a single token. `Amount` also defines methods to perform overflow/underflow-checked addition and subtraction.
 These are operator overloads in Kotlin - you can use them as regular methods from Java).
 Perform more complex calculations in `BigDecimal`, then and convert them back to `Amount` to make sure the rounding and token conservation works as expected.